 10. Cosmetic Concerns:

-- Individuals who are dissatisfied with the appearance of their teeth, especially if they are severely damaged or stained, may choose dentures for cosmetic reasons.
+- Individuals who are dissatisfied with the appearance of their teeth, especially if they are severely damaged or stained, may choose denture for cosmetic reasons.

 It’s important to note that the decision to get dentures is a collaborative one.
 Woodside Denture Centre will assess your oral health, consider your specific needs and preferences, and discuss the available options with you.

-In some cases, full dentures are not required and there are several alternatives to full dentures, and the choice of treatment depends on the specific circumstances of each individual.
+In some cases, full dentures are not required, and there are several alternatives to full denture, and the choice of treatment depends on the specific circumstances of each individual.
 Here are some common alternatives:

 1. Partial Dentures: